showkeyjar/TruckCamper/system/README.md

-this directory is for system files.
+This directory is for system files.

+I choose raspberry pi operation system.